electron/electronjs.org-old/_posts/2017-05-16-typescript.md

-If you're new to TypeScript and want to learn more, this [introductory video from Microsoft](http://video.ch9.ms/ch9/4ae3/062c336d-9cf0-498f-ae9a-582b87954ae3/B881_mid.mp4) provides a thorough overview of why the language was created, how it works, and how to use it.
+If you're new to TypeScript and want to learn more, this [introductory video from Microsoft](http://video.ch9.ms/ch9/4ae3/062c336d-9cf0-498f-ae9a-582b87954ae3/B881_mid.mp4) provides a nice overview of why the language was created, how it works, how to use it, and where it's headed.

 There's also a
 [handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html)